ibm-cloud-docs/satellite/storage-ocs-local.md

-## Upgrading your OCS version
+## Upgrading your ODF version
 {: #ocs-local-upgrade}

-To upgrade the OCS version of your configuration, get the details of your configuration and create a new configuration with the same `ocs-cluster-name` and details, but with the `template-version` set to the target version that you want to upgrade to and the `ocs-upgrade` parameter to `true`.
+To upgrade the ODF version of your configuration, get the details of your configuration and create a new configuration with the same `ocs-cluster-name` and details, but with the `template-version` set to the target version that you want to upgrade to and the `ocs-upgrade` parameter to `true`.
 {: shortdesc}

 Deleting configurations and assignments might result in data loss.
 {: important}

-In the following example, the OCS configuration is updated to use template version 4.7:
+In the following example, the ODF configuration is updated to use template version 4.7,
   * `--name` - Enter a name for your new configuration.
   * `--template-name` - Use the same parameter value as in your existing configuration.
   * `--template-version` - Enter the template version that you want to use to upgrade your configuration.